k-yenko/rowan-mcp/ROWAN_MCP_TEST_QUERIES.md

 - fix list folders ❌

 ### server administration
-- Check server status
+- Check server status ✅
-- Set logging level to debug
-- Monitor system health

 # more comprehensive queries tbd...

 ### to do
+- reaction coordinates, irc, docking
-- rowan folder list - i don't think this works
+- rowan folder list - i think there's a bug
-    - tried
+    - tried paramter filtering (non-None params to avoid sending empty strings)
+    - direct API calls with rowan.Folder.list() with no params
+    - string, None, type checks
+    - used the example directly from Rowan's API docs (after adding redox folder), still getting 500 error
-- descriptions for one-liners to feed into the mcp tool
+- edit descriptions for one-liners to feed into the mcp tool
-- break up the folder and workflow mega tool?
+- break up the folder and workflow mega tools